A.17 – The Gini Coefficient

 Where X and Y are percentages (or fractions) of the total number of observations and their respective values (traffic being the most common).
 N is the number of observations.
 For instance, the following considers the distribution of traffic among 5 terminals:

-Terminal B, with a traffic of 18,000 accounts for 0.2 (or 20%; X) of all terminals and 0.316 (or 31.6%; Y) of all traffic.
-The index of dissimilarity of this distribution is 0.354 (0.708 * 0.5), which indicates an average level of concentration.
+Terminal B, with traffic of 18,000, accounts for 0.2 (or 20%; X) of all terminals and 0.316 (or 31.6%; Y) of all traffic.
+The dissimilarity index of this distribution is 0.354 (0.708 * 0.5), which indicates an average concentration level.
 A more complex example is provided here.

 3. Gini’s Coefficient (G)

-Where σX and σY are cumulative percentages of Xs and Ys (in fractions) and N is the number of elements (observations).
+Where σX and σY are cumulative percentages of Xs and Ys (in fractions), and N is the number of elements (observations).
 Using the same example as above, the following table demonstrates the calculation of the Gini coefficient:

 The Gini coefficient for this distribution is 0.427 (|1-1.427|).
 A more complex example is provided here.